 The accident happened early Monday near Dhashur.
 Authorities say most of the victims were in a mini bus traveling back from a wedding when it was struck by the train.

-Egypt's top rail official says initial reports indicate that gates at the railroad crossing were down at the time of the crash, and that the vehicle had continued onto the tracks.
+Egypt's top rail official said initial reports indicated that gates at the railroad crossing were down at the time of the crash but the vehicle had continued onto the tracks.

 In January, 19 people were killed when a train carrying military recruits derailed near Cairo.

 Last November, a train crashed into a bus, killing 51 children on their way to school.

 The country's worst train disaster was in 2002, when a fire ripped through seven carriages of an overcrowded passenger train, killing at least 360 people.

 Egypt's interim government, appointed after the army ousted the country's first elected president, Mohamed Morsi, on July 3, announced plans to improve transportation as part of a $4.3 billion stimulus package.

 Some information in this report was contributed by Reuters.